Congratulations and Welcome!

 - Your Computing and Information Services (CIS) username

 - How to derive your CIS password and guidance on how to access the system

-The messages are sent 24 hours apart to the email address you provided when you applied so it is important to let us know of any changes to this information by contacting the Student Records Team at email@example.com.
+The messages are sent 24 hours apart and are sent to the email address you provided when you applied to Durham so it is important to let us know of any changes to this information by contacting the Student Records Team at firstname.lastname@example.org.
 You may also need to monitor your spam folders to see if the messages have arrived there.

 After you have received both emails you will need to:

 - Change your password

 - Choose the “Banner Self Service” link in duo under “External Tools”

 - Upload a photograph for your campus card